vmware-archive/DEPRECTATED-docs-pcf-security/pcf-infrastructure/api-cert-rotation.html.erb.md

 For information about rotating IPsec certificates, see [Rotating IPsec Certificates](https://docs.pivotal.io/addon-ipsec/1-8/credentials.html).

 ##<a id='expiration'></a> Planning for Certificate Expiration
 Non-configurable CA certificates expire 2 years after creation.
 Root certificates expire after 4 years.
-These asychronous lifecycles make it possible for you to rotate non-configurable certificates without creating and applying a new root certificate.
+These asynchronous lifecycles make it possible for you to rotate non-configurable certificates without creating and applying a new root certificate.

 Depending on the needs of your deployment, there are two approaches to certificate rotation:
 <ul>